Table Tennis FAQ

 • Can sustain and outlast opponents in long, fast-paced rallies while remaining in control.

-• Rarely makes mistakes, maintaining a high level of consistency and precision in all shots.
+• Rarely makes mistakes even under pressure, maintaining a high level of consistency and precision in all shots.

 • Competes professionally, regularly achieving high rankings in national or international competitions.